leandrosardi/i2p/README.md

 	# billing details
 	:credits=>2, # Oh!
 2 support agents!!
 	:normal_fee=>499, # cognitive bias: expensive fee to show it strikethrough, as the normal price.
 But it's a lie.
-	:fee=>199, # this is the fee that your will charge to the client, as a special offer price.
+	:fee=>199, # this is the fee that your will charge to the account, as a special offer price.
 	:period=>1,
 	:units=>"M", # billed monthy
 }])